 Using a tablespoon, skim and discard any foam that appears on top of the sauce.

 Pour the sauce through a fine-mesh sieve.

 Season the sauce with salt and pepper, to taste.
 Use on grilled steak or slow-roasted beef and enjoy.

-- If you are holding the sauce for later, lightly rub cold butter across the hot surface of the sauce to prevent a skin from forming.
+If you are holding the sauce for later, lightly rub about 1 teaspoon of cold butter across the hot surface of the sauce to prevent a skin from forming.
 Alternatively, lay a piece of greaseproof parchment paper cut to the size of the pan onto the surface of the sauce.
 When ready to use, reheat it gently in a small saucepan.